pdiazs/RepData_PeerAssessment1/PA1_template.md

 par(mfrow = c(1, 1))
 ```

-about the distribution of activity along the day
+About the distribution of activity along the day we generate a new dataframe

 ```r
 agreinterval_im <- aggregate(activity_imput$steps, list(activity_imput$interval),